wluers/wluers.github.io/_posts/2018-08-30-narrative-potentials-of-the-loop.md

 ---
 layout: post
-title: "Narrative Potentials of the Loop"
+title: "Narrative Potentials<br> of the Loop"
 author: "Will Luers"
 ---